 - The firing is discriminatory.
 Under the Civil Rights Act of 1964 and other federal and state laws, employers cannot fire someone due to their race, sex, national origin, color, or religion.
 They also may not be able to fire them if they are pregnant, disabled, over 40 years of age, or serving in the military.

-- The firing is because a worker asserted a legal right.
+- The firing is because you asserted a legal right.
 Most whistleblower laws protect workers from retaliation in the form of firing if the worker files a whistleblower claim.
 Employees cannot be fired for filing a workers’ compensation case or testifying on behalf of another worker.

 - The discharge is due to sexual harassment.
-Women and men can’t be pressured into having sexual relations in order to keep their job.
+You can’t be pressured into having sexual relations in order to keep your job.

 - The employer created a hostile work environment.
-Employees have the right to be treated like other employees.
-Employers who try to punish other workers by withholding opportunities for advancement, who make insulting or lewd comments, or make it unbearable to work – may be required to change their work environment and keep the worker employed.
+You have the right to be treated like other employees.
+Employers who try to punish you by withholding opportunities for advancement, who make insulting or lewd comments, or make it unbearable to work – may be required to change their work environment and keep you employed.

 Workers who are being pressured to quit or who are being filed may be able to file a claim for:

 - Punitive damages